Christof/vim_tips/vim_tips.md

 be used `gU//e<CR>`.
 To repeat this action with the dot commad, the next match must be addressed with `//<CR>` and not with `n`.

+If a search pattern needs to be refined it can be reused by typing `/<Up>`.
+For elaborated tweaks the Command-Line Window prepopulated with the search history is useful, which is started with `q/` or `<C-f>` from Command mode.
+After the changes are made, any command can be executed with `<CR>`.
+The Command-Line Window prepopulated with the last executed commands is opened with `q:`.

 ## Patterns

 Patterns in Vim can be used to accomplish different tasks, like